ChefAustin/ChefAustin.github.io/_posts/2019-08-30-docker-on-pi.md

 ### Docker Swarm Services on a Raspberry Pi 4 Cluster
 For sake of ease, this post makes the following assumptions:
 - _At least_ 2x Raspberry Pi 4's (3 is better, 5 is ideal)
-- You've a macOS device for initial configuration of the SD cards
+- You've got a macOS device for initial configuration of the SD cards
 - Familiarity with a terminal